Here's a step-by-step guide to getting out of your existing contract and moving to a cheaper deal.

 - Your rights if you’re not happy

-If you want to cancel your UK phone contract, the good news is you no longer have to phone your network provider and listen to the hard sell before leaving.
+If you want to cancel your UK phone contract, the good news is you don't have to phone your network provider and listen to their hard sell before leaving.

-Instead, a new service will let you cancel phone contracts with a free text message.
+Instead, you can cancel phone contracts with a free text message.

 Most of us on the wrong phone deal

-The need to switch as soon as possible is heightened by the fact that most of us are paying for more than we need in the first place.
+The fact is, most of us are paying for more than we need in the first place.

-Research from price comparison site uSwitch last year estimated the average person was paying for 3.4GB of data every month that they didn't use.
+Research from Citizens Advice in 2019 estimated the average person was paying for 2GB of data every month that they didn't use – and that's before unused texts and minutes were considered.

-If you're out of contract soon, then it's important you move onto the right deal for you.
+If you're out of contract soon – and remember networks are required to inform you when you're nearing the end of one – then it's vital you move to the right deal for you.

-As this will often involve changing networks, the rest of this guide will take you through the steps for switching mobile phone providers as painlessly as possible.
+Given this will often involve changing networks (because most networks still offer better deals to new customers), the rest of this guide will take you through the steps for switching mobile phone providers as painlessly as possible.

 Can you cancel without paying?